-The majority of smallholder coffee farmers are excluded from high-value, sustainability markets.
-This exclusion is not necessarily because their practices wouldn’t meet sustainability standards, but because the economics of verifying their activities are more challenging.
-These farms are smaller, they are not organized into groups, their supply isn’t aggregated consistently, they live in harder to reach places.
+The majority of smallholder coffee farmers lack access to high-value markets for sustainable coffee.
+They are excluded not necessarily because their practices fall short of sustainability standards, but because the economics of verifying their activities are more challenging.
+Their farms are smaller, they are not organized into groups, their supply is not aggregated consistently, and they live in harder-to-reach places.

-At Enveritas, our mission is to help all coffee farmers participate in a globally sustainable coffee industry.
+At Enveritas, we aim to help all coffee farmers participate in a globally sustainable coffee industry.
 Our focus is on unorganized smallholders.
-We offer a different way of addressing sustainability—an approach that shines light on what producers are doing well and that encourages deeper understanding and commitment to solving the most challenging sustainability issues.
+We offer a different way of addressing sustainability—an approach that highlights what producers are doing well, while encouraging a deeper understanding and commitment to solving the most challenging sustainability issues.

-Our approach provides producers with free verification of their sustainability practices.
-We provide data and insights that allow partners to benchmark practices and interpret sustainability results in the appropriate local context.
-Doing so enables producers, buyers, and the trade to have honest conversations with a common understanding of issues in the supply chain.
-From this starting point, meaningful change and impact are possible.
+We provide producers with free verification of their sustainability practices.
+We collect data and share insights that allow partners to benchmark practices and interpret sustainability results in a local context.
+We promote honest conversations among producers, buyers, and the trade, supported by a common understanding of issues in the supply chain.
+These are the starting points, we believe, for meaningful change and impact.

 We have developed a new methodology for conducting farm- and processor-level assessments, adapted for a wide range of producer types and tailored to local conditions.
-We take a statistically robust approach to sampling and data quality monitoring in order to offer assurance and insights with high levels of confidence.
-Our field assessments are evaluated against our standards, which cover three pillars of sustainability – social, environmental, and economic.
+We take a statistically robust approach to sampling and data quality monitoring—from geospatial analysis to on-the-ground observations—in order to offer assurance and insights with high levels of confidence.
+Our field assessments are evaluated against our standards, which cover three pillars of sustainability: social, environmental, and economic.